Vishal4326/update-1/README.md

 - 🧠 Skills, Projects, About, and Contact sections
 - 📱 Mobile-friendly hamburger navigation menu
 - 💡 Easy to customize and extend
+- 😉 An easter egg!
+Find if you can.

 ## 🛠️ Tech Stack